 This document outlines finance and accounting practices of Hypha Worker Co-operative, including:

-- Process for invoicing clients and accepted methods of bill payments
+- Client invoicing and accepted payment methods

-- Process for payroll and expense reimbursement to Members
+- Member payroll and expense reimbursements

 - Tools and procedures for bookkeeping, accounting, and tax remittances